alan-turing-institute/rds-course/coursebook/modules/m2/2-01-03-PandasIntro.md

 # 2.1.3 Pandas intro

-The Pandas library is a core part of the python data science ecosystem.
+The Pandas library is a core part of the Python data science ecosystem.
 It provides easy-to-use data structures and data analysis tools.

-Pandas themselves have some great resources for getting started, including guides if you're coming from other software: https://pandas.pydata.org/pandas-docs/stable/getting_started/index.html#getting-started .
+Pandas has some great resources for getting started, including guides tailored to those familiar with other software for manipulating data: https://pandas.pydata.org/pandas-docs/stable/getting_started/index.html#getting-started .

 For now, we'll stick just to what we need for this course.